Types of Product Specifications

 Not all specifications are written for the same audience.
 Internal specifications are created for team members within the organization, such as product managers, engineers, designers, and testers, who need detailed guidance to build and maintain the product.
 These documents emphasize functionality, architecture, and workflows that shape how the product operates.

 Keeping the two types distinct helps manage expectations and confidentiality.
-Internal documents can include proprietary methods or trade secrets, while external ones communicate commitments that are safe to disclose.
-Both are essential for clear communication and accountability throughout development.
+Internal documents can include proprietary methods, while external ones communicate commitments that are safe to disclose.

 Pro Tip: Tailor the depth of detail to the reader.
 A good spec always fits the audience it serves.

 Each type of specification serves a different group within the product team, helping everyone work toward the same outcome from their own perspective.
-Understanding who uses which document improves communication and prevents duplicated effort.
+But knowing who reads the document is only half the job.
+The format and depth need to match how that team actually works.

 Pro Tip: Share specifications early with all contributors.
 Misalignment often starts when one team works from outdated or partial information.